MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/load-balancers.md

 1. Under **Load Balancers**, select the **Inventory** tab, and click on the load balancer for which you want to add the health probe.
 1. In the **Health Probes** section, click **New**.
 1. Under **New Health Probe**, enter a name.
 1. Select a protocol.
 Accepted values are TCP, and HTTP.
-If **TCP** is specified, a received acknowledgement (ACK) is required for the probe to be successful.
+If **TCP** is specified, a received acknowledgment (ACK) is required for the probe to be successful.
 If HTTP is specified, a 200 (OK) response from the specified URI is required for the probe to be successful.
 1. Provide value for **Port**.
 This is the port for communicating with the probe.
 Possible values range from 1 to 65535, inclusive.
 1. If the protocol is **HTTP**, provide a **Request Path URI**.
 This is the URI path in the backend VM that will be queried to get the health status of the VM.
 1. Provide the **Interval** in seconds.
 This indicates how frequently to probe the endpoint for health status.